- What is People’s Community Clinic?

 Offering a comprehensive range of healthcare services in one facility allows patients to have blood drawn and learn test results or pick up their prescriptions or have their appointment—all in the same place.
 This enhances patient adherence to ongoing medical treatment and prescription recommendations and meets the needs of our working patients, many of whom struggle with transportation and childcare issues.

-While the Clinic offers more comprehensive care than many primary care facilities, we have limitations.
+While the clinic offers more comprehensive care than many primary care facilities, we have limitations.
 For services that the clinic is not equipped to provide, such as dental and specialty treatment, People’s Community Clinic relies on longstanding relationships with specialists and partner agencies.
-Several times a year, the St. David’s Foundation The dental van visits PCC to provide dental care services to patients.
-The Clinic also participates in the Travis County Medical Society’s Project Access program, which refers patients to participating specialists for free or reduced cost care.
+Several times a year, the St. David’s Foundation dental van visits PCC to provide dental care services to patients.
+The clinic also participates in the Travis County Medical Society’s Project Access program, which refers patients to participating specialists for free or reduced cost care.
 Such specialty care includes gastroenterology, endocrinology and cardiology.
-In addition, the Clinic benefits from several specialist providers who volunteer their time serving Clinic patients on-site.
+In addition, the clinic benefits from several specialist providers who volunteer their time serving clinic patients on-site.